 Shan Su, Viola

-Shan Su has played the viola for 12 years and is a student of Dr. Susan Dubois.
-She has previously studied with Eva Lieberman, Sha Zhu, and Dr Keith Redpath.
+Shan Su has played viola for 12 years and is a student of Dr. Susan Dubois.
+She has previously studied with Eva Lieberman, Sha Zhu, and Dr. Keith Redpath.
 Principal violist of the 2012 Texas All-State Symphony Orchestra and the 2011 and 2012 Honor Orchestra of America, Shan was a member of Carnegie Hall's 2014 and 2015 National Youth Orchestra of the USA (NYO-USA) under Maestros David Robertson and Charles Dutoit with soloists Gil Shaham and Yundi Li.
 Following acceptance into NYO-USA 2015, Shan was featured in the Dallas Morning News article "Richardson Violist selected for National Youth Orchestra" and in the Chinese magazine Music Lovers.
-Shan was the winner of the 2015 National Federation of Music Clubs' Wendell Irish Viola Award and was awarded second place in NFMC's 2016 Collegiate Auditions.
-A speaker at the 2016 TEDxUTD conference, Shan shared a talk – When Music Meets Medicine.
+Shan was the winner of the 2015 National Federation of Music Clubs' Wendell Irish Viola Award, and was awarded second place in NFMC's 2016 Collegiate Auditions.
+A speaker in the 2016 TEDxUTD conference, Shan shared a talk – When Music Meets Medicine.
 In 2018, she performed with the World Doctors Orchestra in Dubai.
 Shan is a third-year student at the University of Texas Southwestern Medical School.

 Texas Flute Society